binSallushan/CommunityApp/creating_assets_application/savejson_buildinginfos/README.md

 # creating_assets

-This Flutter project is only meant to run on Windows.
+This project is only meant to run on Windows.
 It will read SVG file and create required BuildingInfoJson File.

 ### Building Info Class
 * Building Number